 Hippocrates, the ancient Greek physician and father of western medicine, said “Let food be thy medicine and medicine be thy food.”
 We generally don’t think of food as medicine, but we should.
 Everything we eat and drink enters into our bloodstream and affects our brain and body function.
 Every bite, every sip.

-Food works the same way: it can help prevent and cure disease and it maintains our health.
+Food can help prevent and cure disease and it maintains our health.
 That is, when we develop good habits and make good choices.
 Food can also damage us, make us more susceptible to disease, and undermine our mental and physical health and wellbeing.

 Remember that you control what you put in your body.
 There are lots of people around you who purchase or prepare your food, but you get to decide what you eat.
 Educate your the people around you, if needed.
 Ask for the foods that build health.
 Get creative and be assertive.